Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

     - Click Save on the top

 #### 4) Upload and Run the Web Job for Data Simulation
+- Download [the GIT repo](<https://github.com/Azure/cortana-intelligence-price-optimization-for-retail/archive/master.zip>) and unzip it.
+Please keep the downloaded GIT repo folder during the entire deployment as we will use the files inside the folder in multiple steps.

 - Navigate to ***portal.azure.com*** and log in to your account

 - On the left tab click Resource Groups